 There are a whole host of insurances available to every consumer.
 Some policies are legally required – auto and home owners – while other policies such as umbrella/liability protection can provide great peace of mind, though often go overlooked.
 Commonly, life insurance provides protection while assets are limited and debts are significant, or as a vehicle to minimize a current or future tax burden.
 It is also an important component of any business plan, whether to maintain ownership stake or to satisfy a bank obligation.
 Disability insurance protects the single most important part of the financial strategy, namely the income required to work towards any financial objective.
 It can also be integral in addressing business overhead expenses and keeping the organization afloat.

 The advisors at Finity Group are well equipped to help you understand how policies differ, identify those insurances which should be built into the plan, and how best to find coverage that properly addresses your unique planning needs.
-Please follow this links to see how our independent structure can help you with this part of your financial plan.
-And/or follow this link to request a meeting to discuss/find an advisor to discuss.
+Please follow this link to see how our independent structure can help you with this part of your financial plan, or follow this link to request a meeting with one of our advisors.

 A properly structured financial strategy will benefit from sound legal planning.
 For individuals and families, meeting with an attorney to draft basic legal documents is a wise step early on.
 Whether for employment, to acquire a business, or to insulate assets from potential liability, legal advice compliments a financial plan and provides confidence that planning efforts stand a better chance of long-term success.